-And we continue with our 12 DAYS OF CHRISTMAS CARDS with this simple Christmas Wreath Card, made with just a few supplies.
-With just a few days left until Christmas, time if limited.
-Making a card is one of those crafts that you can put together quickly but mean so much to the person that receives it!
-I mean, it is absolutely impossible not to smile when you get a homemade Christmas card.
+Making a handmade Christmas card is one of those crafts that you can put together quickly, but it means so much to the person that receives it!
+Wouldn’t you agree it is absolutely impossible not to smile when you get a homemade Christmas card.
 Try making one with your kids today.
-You will be so glad you did!
+You will behttps://inthebagkidscrafts.com/12-days-of-christmas-cards-ebook-sales-page so glad you did!
+This Christmas wreath card is a great place to start because even toddlers can participate by adding their fingerprints.
+Cards are the perfect little easy Christmas card and can be completed in a short period of time with just a few items.

 SUPPLIES FROM THE BAG